lPen88/tesi/tesi.md

 Granite TinyTimeMixers provide a valid solution for time-series forecasting in smart farming, and the vast documentation provided by IBM would greatly simplify and speed up the process of introducing these models in a live application.

 ### 2.1.2 Granite TSPulse
-Also part of the IBM Granite suite are the TSPulse models, ultra-compact pre-trained models developed for tasks such as classification, anomaly detection (AD), imputation, and similarity search.
+Also part of the IBM Granite suite are the TSPulse models, ultra-compact pre-trained models developed for tasks such as classification, anomaly detection (AD), imputation, and similarity search in multivariate time-series.
 Their main strength comes from their very limited size, totaling at 1 milion parameters, compared to other multivariate time-series analysis models such as Google's TimesFM (200M parameters) [], Amazon's Chronos models (20M for the smallest) [] and even Lag-LLaMA (2.49M) [], allowing these models to perform GPU-free inference.

 [TODO overview dell'architettura]
 At the task level, TSPulse integrates several innovations: